nlKrylov: A Unified Framework for Nonlinear GCR-type Krylov Subspace Methods: Connection of nlKrylov methods to existing nonlinear methods

-which is equivalent to the inexact line search step \eqref{eq:gcrnormal} in line \ref{line:VTr} of \Cref{alg:nlGCR}.
 Secondly, in nlGCR, the matrix $V_j$ is stored as an additional set of vectors and is successively orthogonalized as each new pair ($p_j,v_j$) is computed, ensuring $V_j^TV_j=I_{n_j}$ and $V_j\approx J_f(x_j)P_j$.
 In contrast, in nlOrthomin($k$), $V_j=J_f(x_j)P_j$ holds exactly and is recomputed at each iteration using the current Jacobian applied to $P_j$.
 The orthogonalization of $V_j$ is performed implicitly using the coefficients $\beta_i^{(j)}$ before $V_j$ is discarded, which corresponds to the classical Gram-Schmidt process in line \ref{line:gramschmidt} of \Cref{alg:nlorthomin}.
 The similarity between nlGCR($k$) and nlOrthomin($k$) primarly depends on the quality of the local linearization of $f(x_j+P_jy_j)$, i.e., on how slowly the Jacobian varies during the iteration, which-- following~\cite{He2024}--can be measured by the error matrix

 Hence, if $\|W_j\|$ is small, nlGCR($k$) and nlOrthomin($k$) should exhibit comparable behavior.
 In \cite{CheC2001}, it is also shown that preconditioning nlOrthomin($k$) with a constant preconditioner \textbf{M}, i.e.,